What's in a Name?

 In this case, the forgotten name of the Phoenicians has led to a lack of familiarity, of intimacy and has put a hole in the history not only for the descendants of the Phoenicians, but for the history of humanity.

 Their legacy was weakened when Alexander the great sieged the city of Tyre.
 When the Romans destroyed the city colony of Carthage.
-Their legacy has been assaulted time and again from invaders of all sorts; from the Assyrians to the Ottomons.
-From modern day imperial ideologues to greedy developers - all these and many more have sought to and continue to seek to erase the rich history and memory of the people of this coastal and mountainous region.
+Their legacy has been assaulted time and again from invaders of all sorts; from the Assyrians to the Ottomon’s.
+From modern day imperial ideologues to greedy developers - all these and many more - have sought to and continue to seek to erase the rich history and memory of the epic legacy of this coastal and mountainous region.

 But her memory will not be forgotten as long as the fire of the flame of her name remains alight in her descendants.